Meet the Family

 A born Calgarian, Stan first arrived at Rafter Six Ranch in April 1976.
 The historical guest ranch had seen better days, but being in real estate, Stan could see the potential in the land, the location and business.
 He met Eva and Alvin Guinn and on the same day, on a handshake, agreed to purchase the Rafter Six Guest Ranch.
 Stan's diverse and creative background in marketing and design, real estate and ranching gave him a good start in his new endeavor of "guest ranching".
 From designing to building; marketing to serving, Stan took on the challenges and kept busy working toward his vision of a Western and First Nations cultural experience.

 From a young age, Stan was embraced into the world of the local Stoney Nation through a ceremony in which he became blood brother with "Walking Buffalo" an elder and medicine man.
 His job was to teach people that they are like the trees of the forest - each different but standing in harmony with one another.
-Tom Yellowhorn, David and Daisy Crowchild, Arthur and Nora Ayoungman Eddie and Elsie Holloway, Leo and Alma (Pretty) Youngman, and Harold Healy were all influential in shaping Stan's life.
-Eventually, they came together to form the "Buffalo Nations Cultural Society" who now owns and operates to Buffalo Nations Luxton Museum in Banff, Alberta in 2005.
+Tom Yellowhorn, David and Daisy Crowchild, Arthur and Nora Ayoungman Eddie and Elsie Holloway, Leo and Alma Youngman, and Harold Healy were all influential in shaping Stan's life.
+Eventually, they came together to form the "Buffalo Nations Cultural Society" who now owns and operates the Buffalo Nations Luxton Museum in Banff, Alberta in 2005.
+He is also an Honourary Chief of the 5 tribes of Treaty 7.

 With the support of his family, Stan continues to develop a place for all people through the Rafter Six facilities, services, activities, and the western culture and hospitality for which Alberta is famous.